For queries or questions, comment in the section below or send us a message via this link!

 Remove yellow or dying leaves, and plant debris to encourage better-growing conditions.
 While pruning, always use clean utensils or shears to reduce the chance of bacterial and fungal diseases.
 Never cut through yellowed tissue as this may cause further damage in the likes of diseases or bacterial infections.
 Remember to make clean incisions as too-damaged wounds may shock the plant, causing weakened growth and a decline in health.

-Via Seed or Basal Offset Division.
+Via Seed, Stem Cuttings (only for mature specimens) or Basal Offset Division.

 Basal Offset Division (Easy) - Your plant will produce several basal offsets that can be separated once they have a sufficient root system with at least three leaves.
 If possible, water the soil 24hrs before the main event to reduce the risk of transplant shock, when its dry root systems are over-fingered.
 Take the plant out of its pot and place your fingers close to the nodal junction - compost may have to be removed for better access.
 Push the chosen offset downwards until you hear a snap.
 Separate the foliage and its root system away from the mother plant, mentally noting the high risk of damage.
 Transplant in the appropriate sized pot with a fresh batch of 'houseplant' compost.
 Maintain evenly moist soil and situate it in a bright, indirect location away from any direct sunlight.
 After six weeks, treat it like a normal specimen, following the care tips above!